United States Rules and compliance Updated 05/02/2026

 The product rule

-For US passport and visa photos, the product rule should be simple: do not generate the official image with AI.
+For US passport and visa photos, the product rule should be explicit: avoid appearance-changing edits and keep agency review final.

 That does not mean software cannot help at all.
 It means the software must stay in a preparation role: